argilo/gr-nrsc5/README.md

 The "Data bytes" setting controls how many bytes of each layer 2 PDU are set aside for Advanced Application Services (AAS) data.

+The Layer 2 encoder gets program type information from the SIS & SIG encoder via the "aas" message port, so this port should be connected even when "Data bytes" is set to zero.

 ### Layer 1 FM encoder

 This block implements Layer 1 FM (as defined in https://www.nrscstandards.org/standards-and-guidelines/documents/standards/nrsc-5-d/reference-docs/1011s.pdf).
 It takes PIDS and Layer 2 PDUs as input, and produces OFDM symbols as output.
 Only the Hybrid and Extended Hybrid modes have been implemented and tested so far.
 The All Digital modes are currently under development.